BenBoisclair/Benedict-Portfolio/README.md

 My name is Benedit Boisclair, and I am currently in Year 2 of Chulalongkorn University.
 I'm taking a startup degree and my dream is to become a CTO of my very own company.
 If you ask me how far I want to take my computer science dream to, I hope to be able to write full on machine learning algorithms to solve issues in the world and one day use a quantum computer.

+Here is the website fully hosted with a domain: benedict-boisclair.com